-- Supplementary materials to Attack on Titan reveal that the Wall Around The World was apparently conveniently there when humanity was fleeing the Titans; people privy to conspiracy secrets jumped on this and called it a gift from god.
+- Attack on Titan: Supplementary materials reveal that the Wall Around The World was apparently conveniently there when humanity was fleeing the Titans; people privy to conspiracy secrets jumped on this and called it a gift from god.

-- Moist von Lipwig invokes this in Going Postal.
-After Reacher Gilt has the Post Office burned down, Moist fakes a divine message arriving into his head, runs off with a spade, and returns with an enormous pile of money (all of the money he'd stolen and stashed away before being caught).
-This being Ankh-Morpork, he is soon confronted by just about every priest in the city who claims that their god requires an expensive sacrifice as thanks for the windfall.
+- Going Postal: Moist von Lipwig invokes this.
+After Reacher Gilt has the Post Office burned down, Moist fakes receiving a divine vision, runs off with a spade, and returns with an enormous pile of money (all of the money he'd stolen and stashed away before being caught).
+This being Ankh-Morpork, he is soon confronted by just about every priest in the city who claims that their god requires an expensive sacrifice as thanks for the windfall (he eventually settles on the minor goddess Anoia, catapulting her to major prominence due to the way the gods work), while the savvier people note how convenient it is that the gods provided Moist with currently-accepted coins.

 - While not strictly this trope, Gene Simmons very much illustrated how it is expressed: